 A Human-Machine Interface (HMI) is a device which presents processed data to a human operator to analyse, for instance a user interface that collects data, creates reports, sends notifications, etc. The dashboard you see in the DEXMA Platform is an example of a HMI.

 What’s the difference between BMS, EMS and SCADA?

 Where they differ is in their application, complexity and scale at which they are used.

-BMS is focused exclusively on buildings – all kinds of buildings like schools, hospitals, offices, homes, retail buildings etc. – and it manages and connects the systems in these buildings through a central control.
+BMS is focused exclusively on buildings – all kinds of buildings including schools, hospitals, offices, homes, retail buildings etc. It manages and connects the systems in these buildings through a central control.